jcmkk3/zmk-config/DESIGN.md

 Order of mods

 Based on frequency and finger hold strength

 ### Editors
 #### Vim
 - `:wq` is a good bigram (with `q` on bottom)
 #### Kakoune
 - <kbd>esc</kbd> and <kbd>;</kbd> are opposite of each other (layer activation thumb and upper middle finger) and both have a function of resetting
 #### Emacs
+#### VSCode/Zed/Etc
+- Ctrl+S for save is right ring home row (ctrl) and left ring home row

+### Meta
+- Should there be a notation for refering to certain key positions?
+Like "right ring home row", etc?
+- Call outs for Note, Bonus, FAQ